VRizzati/NLP-Yelp/README.md

 ---

 How to navigate this repo:
-- proposal_yelp.pdf: my initial proposal for a classification project
+- proposal_yelp.pdf: my initial proposal for a NLP project
 - mvp_yelp.pdf: mvp presented two days before the final project submission
 - data folder: data I used for modeling, in csv format only
 - images folder: images I used in my presentation